-Carpal tunnel syndromeMedian nerve dysfunction; Median nerve entrapment
+Carpal tunnel syndromeMedian nerve dysfunction; Median nerve entrapment; Median neuropathy

-The median nerve gives feeling and movement to the palm side of your hand.
-This includes the palm side of the thumb, index, finger, middle finger, and ring finger.
+The median nerve provides feeling and movement to the thumb side of the hand.
+This includes the palm, thumb, index finger, middle finger, and thumb side of the ring finger.

 Some people who develop carpal tunnel syndrome were born with a small carpal tunnel.

 Carpal tunnel syndrome can also be caused by making the same hand and wrist motion over and over.
 Using hand tools that vibrate may also lead to carpal tunnel syndrome.

 Studies have not proved that carpal tunnel is caused by typing on a computer, using a mouse, or repeating movements while working, playing a musical instrument, or playing sports.
 But, these activities may cause tendinitis or bursitis in the hand, which can narrow the carpal tunnel and lead to symptoms.

 Carpal tunnel syndrome occurs most often in people ages 30 to 60.
 It is more common in women than men.